ThummeTo/FMIExport.jl/docs/src/faq.md

 # FAQ

-This list some common errors:
+This list contains some common errors:

 ## ToDo